mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 ### Creating a Group

-The Company Owner can start the group creation process by pressing *Create group* button inside the Groups section.
-In the creation process it is required to define the Group name and the Company role to assign.
-It is also possible to add members to the Group.
+The Company Owner can start the group creation process by pressing the *Create group* button inside the Groups section.
+In the creation process it is required to define both the name and Company role of the Group.
+It is also possible to optionally add members to the Group.

 :::info
 During the creation process, the Group can be also created without members added to it.
 This action can be performed even after the Group creation.